Sexually Transmitted Diseases (STDs) - General Overview

 Understanding what triggers this condition

-Having vaginal, anal, or oral sex without barrier protection (condoms or dental dams) dramatically increases transmission risk.
-Multiple sexual partners further compound this risk.
+Having vaginal, anal, or oral sex without barrier protection (condoms, dental dams) dramatically increases the risk of contracting or spreading STDs.
+Multiple partners further increase cumulative risk.

 Top 5 Medical Treatments for Sexually Transmitted Diseases (STDs) - General Overview